 Pizzagate (2017) is a large-scale neon sculpture shaped like the iCloud logo and diagrammatically configured as a network.
 Pizzagate has been created to address the events relating to the conspiracy theory of the same name and its consequences during the 2016 American presidential election campaign.
 The “fake news” that was deliberately spread about an alleged child pornography ring located in a Washington D.C. pizzeria apparently frequented by Hillary Clinton and members of her inner circle not only shows the manipulability of online audiences and the potential for distorted information being taken for facts, but, also, how false perceptions and memories (pseudo-threats) can form in the human brain despite no threat existing in reality, as fake news is engineered to be more phatic and attention-engaging than “real news”.
 Neidich’s works pose the following question, “Might the added interest such conspiracy theories manifested as fake news produces, for instance, in the rate of clicks (click-bait), have material consequences for the physical brain?”

-In his improvisational performative work Scoring the Tweet(s) (2017), he uses a cut and paste method first devised in Surrealism and later in the works of William Burroughs, to alter and rearrange the one hundred and ninety-five tweets of Donald Trump that mention fake news to create a graphic score.
-This score will be installed for its performance at PRISKAPASQUER in the evening of May 12, 2018.
+In his improvisational performative work Scoring the Tweet(s) (2018), he uses a cut and paste method first devised in Surrealism and later in the works of William Burroughs, to alter and rearrange the one hundred and ninety-six tweets of Donald Trump that mention FAKE NEWS to create a graphic score.
+This score was installed for its performance at PRISKA PASQUER in the evening of May 12, 2018.

 In Double Vision - Louse Point (1997-2000), a series of photographs were made with apparatuses of neuro-ophthalmology that are used in the assessment of squint, which are then superimposed over the photographic camera lens producing what Neidich calls a “hybrid dialectic” in which two parallel historical, material trajectories are intertwined on the surface of the resulting colour photographs.
 Optical flares bounce off their shared space creating a kind of visual noise.
 Taking scientific findings about the sense of sight into account, Neidich establishes links to artistic topics by emphasizing the line of the horizon, or locating the shots at a famous meeting point for abstract expressionist artists in East Hampton.